buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/QuantitySets/Qto_AirTerminalBoxTypeBaseQuantities.md

 # Qto_AirTerminalBoxTypeBaseQuantities

-Base quantities that are common to the definition of all types of air terminal boxes.
+Base quantities that are common to the definition of all types of air terminal boxes.<!-- end of definition -->